 Take Cool Showers

 Showers are well-known for being a way to save water as they require less than a bath.
 However, showers can also be used to cut down on gas and electricity by reducing the amount that is needed to heat the water.
-Therefore, a cool and quick shower can provide an invigorating way to save on utilities.
+Therefore, a cool and quick shower can provide an invigorating way to save.